chensoul/generator-springboot/docs/index.md

 The generator-springboot generates a Spring Boot application with the following features configured:

 * Spring Boot project with Maven and Gradle support
-* Spring Data JPA integration with an option to select databases like MySQL, Postgresql, MariaDB.
+* Persistence databases like MySQL, Postgresql, MariaDB with **Spring Data JPA** or **Mybatis Plus**
-* Flyway and Liquibase database migration support.
+* Flyway and Liquibase database migration support
 * CORS configuration
-* SpringDoc OpenAPI UI Integration
+* SpringDoc OpenAPI Integration
 * SpringBoot Actuator configuration
 * Testcontainers based Testing and Local dev mode setup
-* DockerCompose for application, ELK, Zipkin, Prometheus, Grafana, Tempo, Loki
+* DockerCompose for application, **ELK, Zipkin, Prometheus, Grafana, Tempo, Loki**
 * GitHub Actions Configuration
 * Dockerfile
 * Jenkinsfile
 * SonarQube and JaCoCo based static analysis tools configuration
-* Code formatting using Spotless Maven plugin
+* Code formatting using Spotless plugin
-* JUnit 5
+* JUnit 5 for unit testing
+* ArchUnit for architecture testing

 ### Generate a SpringBoot Microservice
 After installing the `generator-springboot`, you can generate a new Spring Boot application as follows: